 Décalez!, Marseille, France July 2018

-Loosely based on a very short story by Jorges Luis Borges ‘On Exactitude in Science’ *
+An emergent public engagement project loosely based on a very short story by Jorges Luis Borges ‘On Exactitude in Science’ *

 A fragile/mutable/theatrical rig brackets the space within which gossamer ladders, entanglements and declarations imply the shifting migration of self and place.